blndev/AI-Anime-Maker/README.md

 You can analyze the stored data via the Analyze_Usage jupyter notebook in this project.
 For that use an IDE like VSCode or run ```notebook lab Analyze_Usage.ipynb``` from the application folder.

-## 🛠️ Development
+## 🛠️ Development and Deployment
-For development purposes, you can create a dev.config (copy of app.config) which allows you to use local folders without affecting the release/standard configuration.
+For development and deployment purposes, you can create a "local.config" file (copy of app.config) which allows you to use dedicated configuration, e.g. local model folder without affecting the release/standard configuration.
+This is useful for updating the app including app.config without affecting you local settings.
 Happy coding! 💻

 ---
 Get ready to unleash your inner artist and turn your photos into anime masterpieces! 🌈✨